moonshot-partners/ember-favorites/README.md

 ## Utils

 - [ember-concurrency](http://ember-concurrency.com/) - is an Ember Addon that makes it easy to write concise, robust, and beautiful asynchronous code.

+## UI Components

+- [ember-cli-flash](https://github.com/poteto/ember-cli-flash) - Adds a flash message service and component to your app.